gengojs/gengojs-default-api/README.md

 	}
 },/*api()*/));
 ```
-The default api is already included in gengojs so you should not have to require it.
+The default API is already included in gengo.js so you should not have to require it.

 ## Options